BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 **WARGEAR**

-- Claws and teeth (hand weapons)
+- Claws and Teeth (hand Weapons)

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Cave Dweller
+- [Cave Dweller]
-- Dominant(4)
+- [Dominant] (4)
-- Large Target
+- [Large Target]
-- Monstrous Charge
+- [Monstrous Charge]
-- Mountain Dweller
+- [Mountain Dweller]
-- Resistant to Magic
+- [Resistant to Magic]
-- Terror
+- [Terror]
-- Woodland Creature
+- [Woodland Creature]

 - **Protect the Nest** `ACTIVE`

 At the beginning of the game, after both sides have deployed, you may place a single 25mm Nest Marker anywhere on the board.
-Whilst within 3" of a friendly Nest Marker, a Cave Drake has the Fearless special rule.
+Whilst within 3" of a friendly Nest Marker, a Cave Drake has the [Fearless] special rule.

 - **Cornered Beast** `ACTIVE`